 This is the most common type.
 About 8 in 10 people with psoriasis have this kind.
 You may hear your doctor call it "psoriasis vulgaris."

-Plaque psoriasis causes raised, inflamed, red skin covered by silvery white scales.
-These may also itch or burn.
-Plaque psoriasis can appear anywhere on your body but often appears in these areas:
+Plaque psoriasis causes raised, inflamed, red skin covered with silvery, white scales.
+These patches may itch and burn.
+It can appear anywhere on your body, but often pops up in these areas:

 - Lower back

 This type often starts in children or young adults.
 It happens in less than 2% of cases.

 Guttate psoriasis causes small, pink-red spots on your skin.
 They often appear on your: